Education, outreach, exhibitions

 Opening of 22nd National Small Works exhibition.

-National Small works
+Peggy Doole National Small works Exhibition & Competition

 artist invitationals and excellence in printmaking